willymcallister/willymcallister.github.io/_articles/preparing-to-study-ee.md

 When you say it out loud, say it like this, "$dy \, dx$", not "$dy$ over $dx$".

 The style of Leibniz's notation gives us a hint that derivatives can be treated like fractions.
-This comes up when you study the [chain rule](https://www.khanacademy.org/math/ap-calculus-ab/product-quotient-chain-rules-ab/chain-rule-ab/v/chain-rule-introduction).
+This comes up when you study the [chain rule](https://www.khanacademy.org/math/ap-calculus-ab/ab-differentiation-2-new).
 You will also hear this called *differential* notation, where the individual terms $dy$ and $dx$ are called *differentials*.

 Second-order derivatives are two derivatives in a row.
 They use a notation like exponents,

 The second derivative $\dfrac{d}{dx} \left (\dfrac{dy}{dx}\right )$ is the same as $\dfrac{d^2 y}{dx^2}$

-Leibnitz also invented the elongaged "s" character $\displaystyle \int$ we use for the integral symbol.
+Leibnitz also invented the elongated "s" character $\displaystyle \int$ we use for the integral symbol.

 **Prime notation**
 The **prime notation** was introduced by Joseph-Louis Lagrange.
 The function $f^\prime(x)$ stands for the first derivative of $f(x)$ with respect to the independent variable $x$.
 Say this as "$f$ prime of $x$."